USS Medregal: World War II service

+Post-war service

 Atlantic Fleet service

 From late 1945 to mid-1957 Medregal operated out of Key West, training Reserves, supporting activities of the Fleet Sonar School, and taking part in antisubmarine warfare exercises.
 Her cruises sent her along the east coast from Florida to Virginia, into the Gulf of Mexico and the Caribbean Sea, and to operating areas in the western Atlantic.
 Periodically she deployed to Guantanamo Bay and Havana, Cuba, as well us to Puerto Rico and islands of the West Indies.
 From March to November 1952 she underwent conversion to a Fleet Snorkel submarine at Charleston, South Carolina.

 On 17 June 1957 Medregal entered Charleston Naval Shipyard for conversion to a missile-guidance submarine.
 She completed overhaul 22 November, thence steamed to Norfolk, Virginia, for operations with Submarine Squadron 6.
 During the next 18 months she participated in intermittent missile-evaluation projects in the Caribbean off the Virgin Islands and in the Atlantic out off Puerto Rico.